-He calmly stepped forward and offered me his arm. “shall we?”
+He stepped forward and offered me his arm; a pure gentleman.
+“Shall we?”

 I blinked at the offered arm, and despite my best judgement, slurred out, “Well, wait juss a second mystery-bathroom-man.
 I have questions.”

-‘Shut up Alaina, please shut up,’ I thought, but the words just kept coming.
+‘Shut up Alaina, please shut up,’ I thought, but the words kept coming.
 “One.”
-I leaned exaggeratedly forward as I pressed my pointer finger into the air, “How does one just magically have access to inaccesssssssible bathrooms down mystery hallways and yet chooses to use the filthy public ones?”
+I leaned exaggeratedly forward as I pressed my pointer finger into the air.
+“How does one just magically have access to inaccesssssssible bathrooms down mystery hallways and yet chooses to use the filthy public ones?”

-“Well,” he said, smiling and wrapping my arm into his to turn me back the way we’d come.
-“That’s easy, the owner of this venue is a friend of mine and I come here often to hang out with him.
-It just so happens that I was closer to that hallway than this one when the urge hit me to pee.
+“Well,” he said, smiling and wrapping my arm in his to turn me back the way we’d come.
+“That’s easy.
+The owner of this venue is a friend of mine and I come here often to hang out with him.
+It just so happens I was closer to that hallway than this one when the urge hit me to pee.
 Next question?”

-I walked obligingly, leaning slightly more on him than I’d have preferred.
-“Alright then, TWO:” I had lost control of my volume and the word “two” was shouted, echoing in the fluorescent concrete hallway we walked down.
+I let him lead me, leaning slightly more on him than I’d have preferred.
+“Alright then, TWO…” I had lost control of my volume and the word “two” was shouted, echoing across the fluorescent concrete hallway we walked down.
 “Where in the hell do you intend to buy me a cup of coffee and are you some kind of outrageously good looking axe murderer who plans to get me all hopped up on caffeine before you chop me to bits?”

 He gave my arm a little squeeze and opened the door back into darkness and loud music.
-At least my volume control wouldn’t be an issue here.
-He leaned his head down to shout into my ear, “There’s a little diner one block over that I’m quite partial to, although I’m afraid I’ve left my axe at home this evening.”
+At least my volume control wouldn’t be an issue.
+He leaned down to shout in my ear, “There’s a little diner one block over I’m quite partial to, although I’m afraid I’ve left my axe at home this evening.”

-We were working our way through the crowd arm in arm and I stopped, placing my hand on his chest as I stood in front of him, dancing concert-goers bumping roughly into each of our elbows.
-“Alright fine, I will LET you buy me A coffee, but don’t get any ideas.
+We were working our way through the crowd arm in arm and I stopped, placing my hand on his chest so I stood in front of him, dancing concert-goers bumping roughly into each of our elbows.
+“Alright fine, I will let you buy me a coffee, but don’t get any ideas.
 I’m a lady, ya know.”

-At this, he smiled widely and his giant hand softly worked its way down my hair to my cheek, loosening a frenzy of butterflies into my stomach.
+At this, he smiled wide and his hand worked its way down my hair to cup my cheek, loosening a frenzy of butterflies in my stomach.
 “You’re adorable.
 Where in the world did you come from?”

 Adorable?
-There was that word again.
+There was that word.
 My entire life I’d been called adorable or some version of it.
-Just once I wanted to be “sexy” or “seductive.”
+Just once, I wanted to be “sexy” or “seductive.”

 Rolling my eyes, I looped my arm back through his and turned toward the exits.
 “I come from Hyde Park, and we’d better hurry before the band sees us.
 I was sorta dating that drummer.”

-We took the steps two at a time, making our way out to catch a shuttle just as it pulled in.
-The time was now 12:15, boarding had started five minutes ago.
-I sat down quickly near the doors, panting with my hands on my head.
+Taking the steps two at a time, we caught the shuttle just as it pulled in.
+The time was 12:15.
+Boarding had started five minutes ago.
+I sat down near the doors, panting with my hands on my head.
 “We’re never going to make it now,” I managed.

-“We’ll make it,” he assured me, rubbing my lower back as I slowly steadied my breathing.
+“We’ll make it,” he assured me, rubbing my lower back as I steadied my breathing.